EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 And yes, you can write WebAssembly by hand!
 I made a rustlings-esque course called [watlings](https://github.com/EmNudge/watlings/) where you can hand-write WAT to solve some basic exercises.

-WAT is a very close approximation to WASM.
-It is **almost** 1:1 in that you can compile WAT to WASM and then back to WAT with barely any loss in information (you may lose variable names and some metadata).
+WAT is a very close approximation to Wasm.
+It is **almost** 1:1 in that you can compile WAT to Wasm and then back to WAT with barely any loss in information (you may lose variable names and some metadata).
 It looks like this:

 ```clojure
 (module